randyjohnston/plugin-inbound-call-ring-alert/README.md

   cp public/appConfig.example.js public/appConfig.js
   ```

-5. Upload your ringtone MP3 file as a Twilio asset, replacing the :
+5. Upload your ringtone MP3 file as a Twilio asset, replacing the upload path to your local `.mp3` file:

   ```bash
   twilio assets:init